KramPiotr/KramPiotr.github.io/README.md

 # Portfolio website
-After updating masters run "yarn deploy" to update the website
+After updating masters run `yarn predeploy` and then `yarn deploy` to update the website